Harringay online

 Harringay, Haringey - So Good they Spelt it Twice!

-'Shaftesbury House' – 22 April 2026 photo credit: Martin Ball
+'Shaftesbury House 22 April 2026 ~ photo credit: Martin Ball

-• In 2020, Haringey Council bought a disused factory in Enfield Borough
+• In 2020, Haringey Council bought a derelict factory in Enfield Borough for £6,100,000

-• Our council sold it last year at a capital loss of £1,900,000
+• Last year our council sold it for a capital loss of £1,900,000

 • The running costs over 4.5 years were c. £500,000

-• The new owner is trying to demolish it
+• The new owner is now trying to demolish it

 Haringey Council bought Shaftesbury House against the advice of the supposed users, the Peacock light industrial estate.